MathCancer/PhysiCell/Quickstart.md

 may have done to the previous Makefile (e.g., changing `CC` to point to `g++-7` on OSX) will be lost.
 You'll need to edit it again or find another workaround. -->

-Assuming the project builds without errors, you should now have an executable called `biorobots`.
-To keep your root directory tidy, we recommend creating a project-specific subdirectory and running the project from there since several output files will be generated.
-For example (actual command syntax may vary slightly on Windows):
+Assuming the project builds without errors, you should now have an executable called `biorobots` which you can execute:
 ```
-$ mkdir run-biorobots1
-$ cd run-biorobots1
-$ ../biorobots
+$ ./biorobots
 ```
-will generate several output files of types `.svg`, `.xml`, and `.mat`.
+This will begin the simulation, write information to your terminal, and generate output files of types `.svg`, `.xml`, and `.mat`.
 More about those below.
+You can hit `Control-c` to kill the simulation early, if you want.

-For the remaining three example projects provided with PhysiCell, you would follow similar steps:
+For the remaining three example projects provided with PhysiCell, you would follow similar steps, but first clean out the previous simulation's output and prepare for the new one:
 ```
-$ cd ..   # make sure you're in the root directory of PhysiCell
+$ make data-cleanup   # optionally, delete all output data (otherwise, you can manuall copy to another directory to keep)
+$ make reset
 $ make cancer-biorobots-sample
-$ make project
+$ make
-$ mkdir run-cancer-biorobots1
-$ cd run-cancer-biorobots1
-$ ../cancer_biorobots
+$ ./cancer_biorobots
 ```
 and
 ```
-$ cd ..   # make sure you're in the root directory of PhysiCell
+$ make data-cleanup
+$ make reset
 $ make heterogeneity-sample
-$ make project
+$ make
-$ mkdir run-heterogeneity1
-$ cd run-heterogeneity1
-$ ../heterogeneity
+$ ./heterogeneity
 ```
 and
 ```
-$ cd ..   # make sure you're in the root directory of PhysiCell
+$ make data-cleanup
+$ make reset
 $ make cancer-immune-sample
-$ make project
+$ make
-$ mkdir run-cancer-immune1
-$ cd run-cancer-immune1
-$ ../cancer_immune_3D
+$ ./cancer_immune_3D
 ```

 <hr> <!---------------------------------------------->